enola-dev/enola/docs/use/index.md

 Of course, whether you are comfortable with such _"Continuous Delivery",_ and thus _"always living at `HEAD`",_ like in _"rolling release distros",_ or have any concerns with such an approach e.g. from a security perspective, is entirely your choice - YMMV.

+## Container

+[`enolac`](../download/latest/enolac) runs Enola from a Container, on Docker (or Podman, or CRI-O; locally or e.g. on Kubernetes).

+It takes the exact same CLI arguments as the "regular" `enola` binary, but pulls it via a container image, instead of a "local installation", as above.

+It appropriately "mounts" the current working directory into the container, so that relative `file:` URIs should work.
+Absolute paths on your host won't work, because they are not accessible to the container ("by design").